h2oai/h2o-3/h2o-docs/src/product/tutorials/datascience/DataScienceH2O-Dev.md

 ###FAQ

-- How does the algo handle missing values during training?
+- **How does the algorithm handle missing values during training?**

-User-specifiable treatment of missing values via 'missing_values_handling'.
-Either skip or mean-impute.
+  User-specifiable treatment of missing values via `missing_values_handling`.
+Specify either the skip or mean-impute option.

-- How does the algo handle missing values during testing?
+- **How does the algorithm handle missing values during testing?**

   Missing values in the test set will be mean-imputed during scoring.

-- What happens if the response has missing values?
+- **What happens if the response has missing values?**

-That is fine, but nothing will be learned from rows containing missing the response.
+  No errors will occur, but nothing will be learned from rows containing missing the response.

-- Does it matter if the data is sorted?
+- **Does it matter if the data is sorted?**

-Yes, the training set is processed in order.
-Depending on **train\_samples\_per\_iteration**, some rows will be skipped.
-If **shuffle\_training\_data** is enabled, then each thread processing a small subset of rows will process rows in random order, but it is not a global shuffle.
+  Yes, since the training set is processed in order.
+Depending whether `train\_samples\_per\_iteration` is enabled, some rows will be skipped.
+If `shuffle\_training\_data` is enabled, then each thread that is processing a small subset of rows will process rows randomly, but it is not a global shuffle.

-- Should data be shuffled before training?
+- **Should data be shuffled before training?**

-Yes, that is a good idea especially if you suspect that dataset is sorted.
+  Yes; it is an especially good idea if the dataset is sorted.

-- How does the algo handle highly imbalanced data in a response column?
+- **How does the algorithm handle highly imbalanced data in a response column?**

-You can specify balance_classes, class_sampling_factors and max_after_balance_size to control over/under-sampling.
+  Specify `balance_classes`, `class_sampling_factors` and `max_after_balance_size` to control over/under-sampling.

-- What if there are a large number of columns?
+- **What if there are a large number of columns?**

-The size of the input layer of neurons is as large as there are input features, so the model complexity will go up with increasing number of columns.
+  The input neuron layer's size is scaled to the number of input features, so as the number of columns increases, the model complexity increases as well.

-- What if there are a large number of categorical factor levels?
+- **What if there are a large number of categorical factor levels?**

 This is something to look out for.
-Say you have three columns: zip code (70k levels), height and income.
+Say you have three columns: zip code (70k levels), height, and income.
 The resulting number of internally one-hot encoded features will be 70,002 and only 3 of them will be activated (non-zero).
-If the first hidden layer has 200 neurons, the the resulting weight matrix will be of size 70,002 x 200, and this can take a long time to train and converge.
-We recommend to either reduce the number of categorical factor levels upfront (e.g., with h2o.interaction() from R), or to specify **max\_categorical\_features** to use feature hashing to reduce the dimensionality.
+If the first hidden layer has 200 neurons, then the resulting weight matrix will be of size 70,002 x 200, which can take a long time to train and converge.
+In this case, we recommend either reducing the number of categorical factor levels upfront (e.g., using `h2o.interaction()` from R), or specifying `max\_categorical\_features` to use feature hashing to reduce the dimensionality.

 ###Deep Learning Algorithm